elenavolpato/elenaawesome/docs/_posts/2021-03-26-elenavolpato.me part 2 - portfolio.md

 author: Elena Volpato
 featuredimg: '/assets/img/quiz.png'
-summary: creating my portfolio - the quiz challenge
+summary: Creating my portfolio - the quiz challenge
 ---
 While building this website, one of the ideas was to put the projects I'm working on, or finished ones, in the portfolio.
 Most of my projects so far are from [scrimba's weekly web dev challenge](https://scrimba.com/learn/weeklychallenge).
 I have done some easier ones like the emoji rating and a validation form (which I will post here soon).
 But I decided to finish the most complex one I had made and post it first: [the quiz.](https://quiz.elenavolpato.me/#/)

 But first, I had to finish it - some features where still not working - and then put it online.
 I made this project from scratch, and it was the first one I used [Vue Router](https://router.vuejs.org) to create a static page.
 That means, everything you see is only one page (a static page), but it looks like many different pages, doesn't it?
 But how does it work exactly?

-Well, [vue](https://vuejs.org) allows you to create multiple components to create pages.
+Well, [Vue](https://vuejs.org) allows you to create multiple components to create pages.
 What Vue Router does is: link a browser's URL address to a single component allowing you to see a page.
 In my quiz, each page has one component.
 For instance, when you select the theme "dogs", and then click on the **Go to Quiz!** button, the URL changes to:

 ![changed URL](/assets/img/urlchange.png)